Pyrophoenix100/OpenAI-Network-Analysis/README.md

 openai
 ```
 ## Running the Code
-Ensure you have all of the dependencies installed with pip install and run
+Ensure you have all of the dependencies installed with pip install and activate the virtual environment with
+`./Scripts/activate`
+This will load all the required modules into your PATH, then you can run
-`python main.py`
+`python utils\cli.py`
 ## Sources
 ```
 trafficgenlib.py sourced from Nguyen, Son Nam (originally as sands.py)